Burn Permits & Agricultural Burning

-Open burning is regulated by the Utah Division of Air Quality (DAQ) and is a source of air pollution.
-There are statewide rules in place that regulate open burning activities to help minimize emissions and ensure that the National Ambient Air Quality Standards (NAAQS) are met.
+Open Burning is regulated by the Utah Division of Air Quality (DAQ) and is a source of air pollution.
+There are statewide rules in place that regulate open burning activities to help minimize emissions and ensure that the National Ambient Air Quality Standards (NAAQX) are met.
 Modifications to burning rules occurred in 2013 and were issued by Utah State Division of Air Quality.
 These changes include a statewide requirement to obtain a Utah Division of Air Quality's online Open Burn Permit Application.

 There are two types of burning

 The DAQ rules governing open burning can be found in the Utah Administrative Code (UAC) R307-202.
-This rule allows open burning of:
+This Rule allows open burning of:

-The Utah Division of Air Quality's online Open Burn Permit Application must be completed, and issued by the
+The Utah Division of Air Quality's Online Open Burn Permit Application MUST be completed, and issued by the

 After the application is completed and submitted, a copy is sent electronically to Weber Fire District.